Épisodes

 Jan 4 2026

 In this special emergency episode Rudyard and Janice unpack the stunning US invasion of Venezuela and abduction and arrest of its President Nicolas Maduro.
 Trump's statement that the US would "run" Venezuela for some indeterminate period of time gave little to no indication of a planned transition or a commitment to a democratic outcome.
 Was Vice President Delcy Rodríguez, the country's new leader, part of a deal with the US prior to Maduro's extraction?
 If so, the US now has a client regime in Venezuela signalling that the world is indeed returning to a system of spheres of influence.
 Does Putin now own Eastern Europe?
 Can Xi Jinping do what he wants in Taiwan?
-This one abduction could be the greenlight Russia and China have been waiting for and thus has huge global implications.
-Meanwhile every government in the western hemisphere who opposes Trump is now worried about the possibility of being taken in the middle of the night.
+This one abduction could be the green light Russia and China have been waiting for and thus has huge global implications.
+Meanwhile every leader in the western hemisphere who opposes Trump is now worried about the possibility of being taken in the middle of the night.

 Voir plus Voir moins